38 Special (band): 1970s

 Donnie Van Zant is the younger brother of Lynyrd Skynyrd co-founder and frontman Ronnie Van Zant.
 Donnie began playing music during his teen years.
 He formed a band, the Other Side, in 1965, and later Sons of Satan which changed its name to Standard Production in 1968.
-In 1969, he formed his first professional group, Sweet Rooster, with guitarists Jeff Carlisi (from Doomsday Refreshment Committee) and Kevin Elson, (Note: Elson would become the sound man for Skynyrd and 38 Special, who eventually graduated to producing Journey, Night Ranger and many others.) drummer Bill Pelkey, and Standard Production's bassist Ken Lyons.
+In 1969 he formed his first professional group, Sweet Rooster, with guitarists Jeff Carlisi (from Doomsday Refreshment Committee) and Kevin Elson, (Note: Elson would become the sound man for Skynyrd and 38 Special, who eventually graduated to producing Journey, Night Ranger and many others.) drummer Bill Pelkey, and Standard Production's bassist Ken Lyons.
 Carlisi left Sweet Rooster after graduating from high school to study architecture at Georgia Tech and was replaced by Don Barnes, from a fellow band called Camelots, in 1970.
 Sweet Rooster evolved into Alice Marr with Van Zant, Barnes, Elson, Pelkey, bassist Larry Steele and keyboardist Billy Powell, who soon moved on to being a roadie for Lynyrd Skynyrd before joining them as their pianist.

 In the meantime, Van Zant, Barnes and Lyons, while continuing to work their day jobs as well as their musical careers, began composing original songs.
 By 1974, they decided to form "the ultimate band" that would be their "one last shot" at success.
 Briefly, Van Zant was considering a higher-paying position for the railroad at which he worked, but was finally convinced by brother Ronnie to stick with music since it was "in his blood".

-The new group constisted of Van Zant, Barnes, Steele (who dropped out almost immediately, to be replaced by Lyons, later returning as the group's stage manager), drummer Brookins (who had played with Van Zant in Sons of Satan), second drummer Jack Grondin (a New Jersey native who was attending Jacksonville University at the time) and a returning Carlisi.
+The new group consisted of Van Zant, Barnes, Steele (who dropped out almost immediately, to be replaced by Lyons, later returning as the group's stage manager), drummer Steve Brookins (who had played with Van Zant in Sons of Satan), second drummer Jack Grondin (a New Jersey native who was attending Jacksonville University at the time) and a returning Carlisi.
 The band's name was thought up after an incident which found the boys practicing in a warehouse out in the middle of nowhere.
 When police arrived after being notified by locals of the noise, the band members were unable to come out because of a padlock on the door.
 One of the cops said, "That's all right.
 We'll let this .38 special do the talking", and shot off the lock.
+Though Jeff Carlisi insists this story is false and was created for early marketing.